-Conversational language is on the rise among publishers – and chances are, it isn’t a fad.
-At a time when audiences are served more content choices than ever, infusing a brand voice with clarity, creativity and concision is becoming a winning formula to delight readers and nurture relationships.
+Chances are, conversational language isn’t a fad.
+When audiences are served more content choices than ever, infusing a brand voice with clarity, creativity and concision is a winning formula to delight readers and nurture relationships.
 Here, we give four tips when it comes to the ‘how’.

 “All I do is sit down at the typewriter and start hitting the keys.
 Getting them in the right order – that’s the trick.
 That’s the trick.” – Garth Marenghi (From Garth Marenghi’s Darkplace)